SCAR747/LearningGitHub/README.md

 # LearningGitHub
-This is my first ever repository created for learnin git and github purposes.
+This is my first ever repository created for learning git and github purposes.